 research

-ADARS (2021-2024) - FNR CORE
+ADARS (2021-2024) - FNR CORE - Budget: 950k€ - Role: PI

 The ADARS (Automating the Design of Autonomous Robot Swarms) project aims to propose a unique approach to automatically generate behaviours for distributed aerospace and space systems (DASS) thanks to a cross-fertilisation between multi-objective optimisation and machine learning techniques.
 ADARS will demonstrate through specifically designed software simulations and real field tests with multi-rotor drones, that state-of-the-art results can be obtained on two challenging DASS applications: swarm formation for a counter UAV system and swarm formation of small satellites for asteroid observation.
-Role: PI.

 Technical Standardisation for Trustworthy ICT, Aerospace, and Construction (2021 - 2024) - ILNAS/UL